 Mischel discovered that the longer a child delayed gratification during the marshmallow experiment, the better they fared in life as an adult.

 These children performed better academically with higher SAT scores and competent social skills.
 They were less likely to suffer from obesity, drug abuse and stress related problems.
-3
+Additional studies on the kids self-control impact on SAT scores, body mass index and life skills.

 In short, the children with better self-control were more productive, happier and healthier, than the others later in life.